-Facebook recommendations has replaced ratings as the way users give feedback about local businesses.
+Facebook recommendations have replaced ratings as the way users give feedback about local businesses.
 Instead of giving a star rating on a one-to-five scale, users are now simply asked whether or not they would recommend a business.
 The social network is hoping this change will push people to write more extensively about their experiences, which will lead to more authentic, richer reviews.

 What Are the Benefits of Facebook Recommendations?